-Recognized as a “many-splendored musician” (The Boulder Daily Camera) and leading interpreter of new choral music, Thomas Edward Morgan has led the evolution of Ars Nova Singers from a local choral treasure to an intrepid professional choir with national acclaim.
+Recognized as a “many-splendored musician” (The Boulder Daily Camera) and leading interpreter of new choral music, Tom Morgan has led the evolution of Ars Nova Singers from a local choral treasure to an intrepid professional choir with national acclaim.
 Under his leadership, the ensemble has pursued daring repertoire, innovative collaborations, and numerous commissioning projects, along with touring nationally and internationally.

-As a composer, Thomas was an artist-in-residence of the Lucas Artists program at the Montalvo Center for the Arts in Saratoga, California (2006-2008).
+As a composer, Morgan was an artist-in-residence of the Lucas Artists program at the Montalvo Center for the Arts in Saratoga, California (2006-2008).
 He collaborated with New York visual artist Lesley Dill in the production of an extended work for a cappella chorus, I Heard a Voice, which was premiered by the Ars Nova in 2002.
 His composition Psalm 88 for orchestra and chorus received the prestigious BMI Award, and his choral work Four Poems of e. e. cummings was presented on the opening program of the eighth Internacional de Musica Nueva festival in Mexico City.
 Several of his works have been performed internationally by the Peiyang Chorus of Tianjin, China.

 Joined Ars Nova: 1986